goma04/soal-java/README.md

 In this **Run configuration** open the **Arguments** tab, and fill the **Program arguments**.

-For example, to generate documentation:
+Use the following arguments, to generate documentation:
 ```
 documentation -i input/helloworld -o output
 ```

-For example, to generate WSDL or OpenApi descriptors:
+Use the following arguments, to generate WSDL or OpenApi descriptors:
 ```
 interface -i input/helloworld -o output
 ```

-For example, to generate Spring Boot client and server skeleton:
+Use the following arguments, to generate Spring Boot client and server skeleton:
 ```
 implementation -i input/helloworld -o output
 ```